Henry Shipton Drayton: Career as a writer

 Henry Shipton Drayton became editor of the Phrenological journal for an unknown period.
 He presents his method on how to measure the physical aspects of the face and study phrenology and physiognomy in Heads and faces, and how to study them, which was edited in 1885 and 1896.
 He became interested in hypnosis and was influenced by the writings of Jean-Martin Charcot of the Salpêtrière school of hypnosis and Franz Mesmer.
 He published a book about human magnetism in 1889.
 Throughout his career, he mostly published his books with the Fowler & Wells Company.
 After the death of Lorenzo Niles Fowler, he published with the Grafton Press Publishers and Field & Young.

 In 1889, he gave a speech at the New York Society of Anthropology in which he argued that some humans had a sixth sense, which allowed them to know in advance what would happen.
 Between 1889 and 1902, he traveled in oriental countries.
 In 1900, he edited a book named In Oudemon, which was written by his friend Malcolm Browne.
 The book describes a journey made by Browne to a country called "Oudemon".
 In 1902, Henry Shipton Drayton published a collection of articles from the Evening Journal of the Jersey City that describe his own travel.
 During his journey, he traveled to Alexandria, Beirut, Baalbek, Jerusalem, Constantinople, Rome and Genoa.

-In 1910, he has also participated in some correspondences of the Immigration Restriction League, an organism that aimed at restricting immigration.
+In 1910, he has also participated in some correspondences of the Immigration Restriction League, an organization that aimed at restricting immigration.